JoachimK/brackets-continuous-compilation/README.md

 How to install the extension
 -----------------------------
+**Make sure that you initialised and updated all the submodules of this repository before trying the extension.
+The JSLint part is in a submodule and it won't work without that.**

 Just put the folder complete folder of this repository in Brackets' extension folder (you can find it via the Brackets menu "Help" -> "Show Extensions Folder").
 In there put it in the "user" folder of the extensions folder.
 You may also put it in a folder called "dev" if you like.
 You do not need to move any of the non-Javascript files there.
 But it's easier just to copy the whole thing.